ThalesGroup/crypto11/README.md

 *  `CERTS` - disables certificate-related tests.
 Needed for AWS CloudHSM, which doesn't support certificates.
 *  `OAEP_LABEL` - disables RSA OAEP encryption tests that use source data encoding parameter (also known as a 'label' in some crypto libraries).
 Needed for AWS CloudHSM.
+*  `DSA` - disables DSA tests.
+Needed for AWS CloudHSM (and any other tokens not supporting DSA).

 Testing with SoftHSM2